-I don’t often recommend that clients build out their own ecommerce or content management systems because of all of the unseen extensibility options that are needed nowadays – primarily focused around search and social optimization.
-I wrote an article on how to select a CMS and I still show it to the companies that I work with that are tempted just to build their own content management system.
+I don’t often recommend clients build their own e-commerce or content management systems because of the unseen extensibility options needed nowadays – primarily focused on search and social optimization.
+I wrote an article on selecting a CMS, and I still show it to the companies I work with that are tempted to build their content management system.

 However, there are absolutely situations where a custom platform is a necessity.
-When that’s the optimal solution, I still push my clients to build out the necessary features to optimize their sites for search and social media, though.
-There are basically three key features that are a necessity.
+When that’s the optimal solution, I still push my clients to build out the necessary features to optimize their sites for search and social media.
+Three key features are a necessity.

 - XML Sitemap

 What’s a Robots.txt File?

 Robots.txt file – the robots.txt file is a plain text file in the site’s root directory and tells the search engines what they should include and exclude from search results.
 In recent years, search engines also requested that you include the path to an XML sitemap within the file.
 Here’s an example of mine, which allows all bots to crawl my site and also directs them to my XML sitemap: